ChippyUno/ChippyUno/README.md

 My name is James Chen, a current Junior at the University of Notre Dame.
 I major in Finance and minor in Data Science.
 For my interests outside of school, I enjoy Fencing, cooking, listening to music, and exploring the world.

-#### Current Projects
-In this section I will present all Data Science related projects and research, primarily focused on data visualization.

 #### Skills
   - Python
   - R